 Diagnosis of GER & GERD in Infants

-How do doctors diagnose GER in infants?
+How do doctors diagnose GER and GERD in infants?

-In most cases, a doctor diagnoses gastroesophageal reflux (GER) by reviewing an infant’s symptoms and medical history.
-If symptoms of GER do not improve with feeding changes and anti-reflux medicines, he or she may need testing.
+In most cases, doctors diagnose gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) by reviewing an infant’s symptoms and medical history.
+If symptoms suggest GER or GERD, doctors may recommend treatment with lifestyle changes before ordering medical tests or prescribing medicines.

-Upper gastro intestinal (GI) endoscopy and biopsy
+Upper gastrointestinal (GI) endoscopy

 Upper GI series

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.